db47h/go-decnumber/README.md

 ## What about decimal32/64/128, decDouble, decQuad ?

 Right now, the main focus of the dec package is on decNumber.
-Other modules are only partially implemented with just enough functionality implemented to be able to run the C decNumber examples.
+Other modules are only partially implemented with just enough functionality to be able to run the C decNumber examples.

-The decimal 32 type needs to be added to decimal.go, along with a full implementation of decimal32, decimal64 and decimal128.
+In the C implementation, decQuads are defined in a supporting module for the decimal128 format and provide a set of functions that work directly in this format.
+The decimal128 and decQuad structures are identical (except in name) so pointers to the structures can safely be cast from one to the other.
+The separation between decQuad and decimal128 in the source code allowed to use the decQuad module stand-alone (athat is, it has no dependency on the decNumber module).

+The same goes for decSingle and decimal32, decDouble and decimal64.

+In the Go implementation, and even if we could split the wrapper into sub-packages, this separation does not make much sense since we want to provide access to everything that decNumber has to offer.
+The linker will take care of including only the used bits and pieces into the final application executable.

+As such, the decimal32/64/128 will be merged into Single, Double and Quad.

 # Building / Installing